sybrew/the-seo-framework/readme.txt

 		* The plugin now tries to remove all active `wp_title` filters, like it has been doing for `pre_get_document_title` a long time.
 		* New option indexes, available via `the_seo_framework()->get_option( $index )`, serialized on option `autodescription-site-settings`:
 			* `(array) disabled_post_types`
+		* The sitemap xsl stylesheet now has its colors defined in various `xsl:variable` elements.
+It's also completely reconfigurable via hooks.
 	* **Improved:**
 		* A "doing it wrong" notice is now supplied when calling `the_seo_framework()` too early.
 		* Fixed all "non-passive event listener" warnings caused by jQuery, by using our own event handlers.